csharpinthecsharp/Red-2d/README.md

-# so_long
+# red_2d

-**so_long** is a 2D graphical game built with MiniLibX as part of the 42 school curriculum.
+**red_2d** is a 2D graphical game built with MiniLibX as part of the 42 school curriculum.
 The player must collect all items and reach the exit to win.

 - **Language:** C
 - **Graphics Library:** MiniLibX